What is a Secular Franciscan?

 Reprinted from: NAFRA Newsletter, Winter 1992 (Previously publ. by Five Franciscan Martyrs in Jan.
 1993)

-The true formation of the tertiary begins with his profession.
+The true formation of the Secular Franciscan begins with his profession.
 He is committed for the rest of his life, first of all, to daily prayer and meditation.
 Once he was one of the few seculars permitted to say the full Divine Office, but, since Vatican I and the new Code, all lay members of the faithful are now invited to do so.
 Many alternate forms of the Office are available to him, ranging from the single volume Christian PrayerThe Little Office of the Blessed Virgin Mary, Francis' Office of the Passion, and even to a short version of Francis' medieval office for the illiterate - the recitation of twelve Our Fathers, Hail Mary's, and Glorys.

 He is committed to attending daily Mass, if it is at all possible as part of his ever developing devotion to the Eucharist which is so meaningful to Franciscan spirituality.

-He reads the Gospel assiduously, striving to move from the Gospel to life and from life to the Gospel; he looks for Gospel meanings In his daily experience and takes to his daily life some thought to live by.
+He reads the Gospel assiduously, striving to move from the Gospel to life and from life to the Gospel; he looks for Gospel meanings in his daily experience and takes to his daily life some thought to live by.
 He turns to God in his joys and his agonies: his surprises, and his drudgery.

 He remains in active communication with the Church and particularly with the Pope, the vicar of Christ and leader of the Church on earth, acting as his defender in public and loyal follower in private, in imitation of Francis.